moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/docs/chronological-timeline.md

-# JADE SPIDER Threat Hunt - Part 1: Attack Timeline
+# AZUKI BREACH Threat Hunt - Part 1: Attack Timeline

 This document provides a chronological timeline of the JADE SPIDER intrusion at Azuki Import/Export Trading Co., reconstructed from Azure Log Analytics logs during the Part 1 investigation.